cloudismehi/voicePadSynth/thingsToDo.md

 ## functionality

+### play mode

 - **i want to make a "play mode" in the synth**, in this mode it runs through the events and deletes them as they get triggered - the switch can happen automatically or manually - after the "playback" is done, we can exit play mode and see all the events as we had them - this will be the main method for modifying and creating events, the edit mode. play mode will also allow you to add and modify events on the fly but will probably not be the main way to do so.

+there is no UI for the play/edit mode sign. need to choose what controls go where and refactor the code to accomodate.

+**what goes where?**

+- **play mode** will have controls for triggering next events, adding new events, adding new commands, and erasing commands or events
+- **edit mode** will have controls for adding new commands and events, erasing commands and events, loading and saving commands and events, and previewing current events
+  - **command preview** anything that is being set currently will be changed - everything else will be previewed with default values